Nick Cotton

 Nick Cotton is a fictional character from the BBC soap opera EastEnders played by John Altman on a semi-regular basis from the soap's debut episode on 19 February 1985.
+He became well known for his tabloid nickname, "Nasty Nick".
 Altman has stated that his initial exit was due to producer Julia Smith demanding he was written out after he opposed a decision to make his character gay.
 Following Smith's departure, the character made numerous brief or more protracted stints until his onscreen death in February 2015, which was written to coincide with the 30th anniversary of EastEnders.

 Nick's primary function was as an antagonist, a drug-user and a murderer.
 He was notably responsible for the death of Reg Cox (Johnnie Clayton), who was discovered unconscious in the first scene of the programme in 1985, and revealed in the following episode to have died.
 Nick's death was partly scripted as a re-enactment of Reg's death, as Nick died in the same spot where Reg had died, exactly 30 years prior.
 He was conceived by the show's creators, Tony Holland and Julia Smith.
 A late inclusion to the original cast line-up, Nick was included based on writer feedback to Holland and Smith's original script, which centred on Cox's murder, whose killer they had not originally intended to reveal.
 Nick was created to be the assailant and to provide the show with more dramatic storyline potential.
 During his time on the show, Nick embarked on multiple feuds with Phil (Steve McFadden) and Billy Mitchell (Perry Fenwick), Michelle (Susan Tully), and Mark Fowler (David Scarboro/Todd Carty), Lisa Fowler (Lucy Benjamin), Tony Carpenter (Oscar James), Ali Osman (Nedjet Salih), Pete Beale (Peter Dean), Kathy Beale (Gillian Taylforth), Clyde Tavernier (Steven Woodcock), Nigel Bates (Paul Bradley), Den Watts (Leslie Grantham), Eddie Skinner (Richard Vanstone), his father Charlie Cotton (Christopher Hancock) and Ronnie Mitchell (Samantha Womack).